dkanbier/zabbix-jboss/README.md

 ===========

 1. Copy the contents of this repository in /opt/zabbix.
+2. Give the agent permission to the contents (chown -R zabbix:zabbix /opt/zabbix).
-2. Modify /opt/zabbix/twiddle.properties with the correct information for your environment.
+3. Modify /opt/zabbix/twiddle.properties with the correct information for your environment.
-3. Locate the twiddle.sh script wich is part of the JBoss software.
+4. Locate the twiddle.sh script wich is part of the JBoss software.
-4. Modify the $_twiddle parameter under #Options in the queryJBoss.pl script with the output of step 3.
+5. Modify the $_twiddle parameter under #Options in the queryJBoss.pl script with the output of step 3.

 You should be good to go now, you can test this by running the script from the commandline first: